-- clearly identify the appropriately qualified and licensed clinician(s) who furnished the diagnosis or opinion substantiating the condition or pathology (e.g., general dentist, oral surgeon, physician, clinical psychologist, clinical dietitian, speech therapist); - describe the nature and extent of the identified clinician(s) involvement and interaction with the patient, including dates of treatment; - state the specific diagnosis or other opinion of the patient's condition furnished by the identified clinician(s); - document the recommendation by the clinician(s) to seek orthodontic evaluation or treatment (if such a recommendation was made); - discuss any treatments for the patient's condition (other than comprehensive orthodontic treatment) considered or attempted by the clinician(s); and
+- clearly identify the appropriately qualified and licensed clinician(s) who furnished the diagnosis or opinion substantiating the condition or pathology (e.g., general dentist, oral surgeon, physician, clinical psychologist, clinical dietitian, speech therapist); - describe the nature and extent of the identified clinician(s) involvement and interaction with the patient, including dates of treatment; - state the specific diagnosis or other opinion of the patient's condition furnished by the identified clinician(s); - document the recommendation by the clinician(s) to seek orthodontic evaluation or treatment (if such a recommendation was made);

-• provide any other relevant information from the clinician(s) that supports the requesting provider's justification of the medical necessity of comprehensive orthodontic treatment.
+- discuss any treatments for the patient's condition (other than comprehensive orthodontic treatment) considered or attempted by the clinician(s); and - provide any other relevant information from the clinician(s) that supports the requesting provider's justification of the medical necessity of comprehensive orthodontic treatment.

 In this case, the appellant's provider found an overall HLD score of 22, and also alleged that he has a condition (an impinging overbite) that would result in automatic approval regardless of the score.
-After reviewing the documents included with the provider's submission, MassHealth calculated a score of 14 and found he did not have an impinging overbite.
-Upon review of the prior authorization documents, a different orthodontic consultant for MassHealth found the HLD score was 20, also finding no impinging overbite.
+After reviewing the documents included with the provider's submission, MassHealth calculated a score of 19 and found he did not have an impinging overbite.
+Upon review of the prior authorization documents, a different orthodontic consultant for MassHealth found the HLD score was 19, also finding no impinging overbite.

 After reviewing the prior authorization documents, I am persuaded by MassHealth's determination that the HLD score is below 22.
-The provider gave a total of 5 points for lower anterior crowding, indicating that there was at least 3.5 mm of crowding in the lower arch.
-However, because the photographs show only some minor crowding in the lower arch, the record supports MassHealth's determination (confirmed by two reviewing orthodontists) that the appellant has less than 3.5 mm of crowding in this arch, and therefore he should not have received any points in this category.
+The provider gave a total of 5 points for upper anterior crowding, indicating that there was at least 3.5 mm of crowding in the upper arch.
+However, because the photographs show only some minor crowding in the upper arch, the record supports MassHealth's determination (confirmed by two reviewing orthodontists) that the appellant has less than 3.5 mm of crowding in this arch, and therefore he should not have received any points in this category.
 With this adjustment, the appellant's total HLD score is below the threshold of 22.

-The record also supports MassHealth's determination that the appellant does not automatically qualify for treatment based on an impinging overbite: The photographs show that the gum tissue behind the upper front teeth is intact, with no evidence of occlusal contact.
+The record also supports MassHealth's determination that the appellant does not automatically qualify for treatment based on an impinging overbite: The cephalometric X-rays shows that shows that when biting down, the appellant's lower front teeth hit the upper front teeth (Exhibit 3, p.
+15).
 As such, there is no evidence that the appellant has a condition that warrants automatic approval without regard for the HLD numerical score.
 Further, the provider did not allege, nor did MassHealth find, that treatment is otherwise medically necessary as set forth in Appendix D of the Dental Manual.
 Accordingly, the appellant has not demonstrated that he meets the MassHealth criteria for approval of comprehensive orthodontic treatment.
 MassHealth's denial of the prior authorization request was proper.